DumbMachine/VideoQuery/paper_related/DeepQuery Content Based Video Search & Retrieval.md

 We present **DeepQuery** a object detection based deep learning model which leverages the scenes from video clips to generate fixed sized vectors for videos. **These fixed sized vectors are used to retrieve videos from clips**.
 It offers a solution to efficient solution which balances the precision/accuracy with processing computation.

-On both, UFC101 and **a custom dataset containing clips from various tv shows and movies** , generates competitive performance in terms of runtime and accuracy.
+On UFC101 generates competitive performance in terms of run-time and accuracy.
+To validate our approach in a “wild” environment, we also test our algorithm on two datasets, MovieClips and subset of YouTube-8M dataset.
 We also show that benefits of using our `algorithm` in a constraint   (videos).
-Code is available at: https://github.com//dumbmachine/deepquery
+Code is available at: https://github.com//dumbmachine/deepquery (Will be made public before the release of the paper)

 Key words: Content-based video retrieval, Video Database, object detection, approximate nearest neighbour search.